pwhermanson/heyspex/temp-construction-docs/ui-main-layout-design.md

    - Default: `text-muted-foreground`
    - Hover: `hover:bg-muted/20 hover:text-foreground`
    - Active: `bg-blue-500 text-white font-medium` (matches drag handle blue-500)

+#### Section D Multi-State Content Areas
+**Location**: Top right-hand side of Section D control bar, positioned to the left of the overlay mode toggle.

+**Three State Icons** (left to right):
+1. **Single Square Icon**: Indicates one full content area
+   - State: Section D1 (single content area)
+2. **Split Square Icon**: Square divided in half vertically
+   - State: Sections D2A and D2B (two content areas, left to right)
+3. **Three-Panel Square Icon**: Square with two vertical lines creating three sections
+   - State: Sections D3A, D3B, and D3C (three content areas, left to right)

+**Behavior**:
+- Users can switch between the three states by clicking the respective icons
+- Similar to switching virtual desktops - only one state is active at a time
+- Each state provides a different layout configuration for the bottom panel content

+**Content Area Features**:
+- Each content area (D1, D2A, D2B, D3A, D3B, D3C) can have tabs just like sections A, B, and C
+- Tab functionality includes:
+  - Multiple tabs per content area with persistence
+  - "+" button to open Screen Selector for adding new tabs
+  - Tab switching without affecting other content areas
+  - Independent tab state per content area

+**Implementation Notes**:
+- State switching should be smooth with appropriate transitions
+- Current state should be visually indicated (active icon styling)
+- Tab state should persist across state switches
+- Content areas should resize appropriately when switching between states
+- Keyboard navigation should work for both state switching and tab management

 ### Phase 4: Cleanup and enhancements
 - 4.1 Remove duplicate left toggle from sidebar header